 My first experience buying a Raspberry Pi 2B didn’t go very well, I unwittingly purchased a fake knockoff from China via eBay that didn’t even work, needless to say I was very disappointed.
 Since then I have learned you have to be very careful where you buy any Raspberry Pi hardware.
 There are several official Raspberry Pi hardware suppliers that I’ll list below, but first let’s go through the list of parts you will need for this project.

 - A suitable case for your Pi (I like metal cases)

 - 8GB (or more) MicroSD card class 10

 - LAN Network cable

 There are really only two official suppliers of Raspberry Pi gear: RS Components and Farnell/Element14.
-Both sell world wide with Farnell selling smaller quantities via authorised resellers.
+Both sell world-wide with Farnell selling smaller quantities via authorized resellers.
 Below you will find links to the entire list of resellers for Element14, Farnell, and a link to all the countries that RS Components serves.
-I do strongly urge you to only buy from these suppliers or their authorised resellers.
+I do strongly urge you to only buy from these suppliers or their authorized resellers.

 - Raspberry Pi 3 Official & Authorized Resellers

 - Predefined eBay.com search for Sandisk Ultra 8GB MicroSD cards

 - Predefined eBay.com search for Sandisk 32GB MicroSD cards